Jim Crow Museum of Racist Memorabilia

-The Jim Crow Museum of Racist Memorabilia at Ferris State University, Big Rapids, Michigan, displays a wide variety of everyday artifacts depicting the history of racist portrayals of African Americans in American popular culture.
+The Jim Crow Museum of Racist Memorabilia at Ferris State University, Big Rapids, Michigan, displays a wide variety of artifacts depicting the history of racist portrayals of African Americans in American popular culture.
 The mission of the Jim Crow Museum is to use objects of intolerance to teach tolerance and promote social justice.

 As of 2024, the Jim Crow Museum of Racist Memorabilia had a collection of over 30,000 objects, primarily created between the 1870s and the 1960s.
 It also includes contemporary objects.
 The museum is named after Jim Crow, a song-and-dance caricature of black people that by 1838 had become a pejorative expression meaning "Negro".
 When at the end of the 19th century American legislatures passed laws of racial segregation directed against blacks, these statutes became known as the Jim Crow laws.

 The museum demonstrates how racist ideas and anti-black images were pervasive within American culture.
 It also displays artifacts related to contemporary forms of racism, stories about African American achievements, and the Civil Rights Movement.

 History

 David Pilgrim, PhD, a former professor of sociology, and now Vice President for Diversity and Inclusion at Ferris State University, started to collect racist memorabilia in flea markets across America in the 1970s.
 By 1996, the collection had grown to over 2,000 pieces, and Pilgrim decided to donate the collection to Ferris State because "it needed a real home."
 The collection was housed for 15 years in a small space, utilized as a teaching tool for university classes.
 In 2012 the Jim Crow Museum was opened to the public as a larger, brand new facility, located in the lower level of Ferris State University's FLITE Building.

 By 2024, the museum's collection had outgrown that space, and in December of that year, ground was broken on a 26,000-square-foot building for the museum on the Ferris State campus.
 The new space was designed to encourage deeper understanding of the realities of race in American history and to educate through stories and engagement as well as through objects.
-The new museum is scheduled to open in 2026.
+The existing museum closed to the public in November 2025 so that collections could be protected and prepared for the new museum, scheduled to open in the fall of 2026.